How to only get the first picture in the single-page slide group?

 {% endif %}

-In this way, we not only obtained the first image, but also flexibly applied it to different display requirements, greatly enhancing the diversity and maintainability of the website's content.The template tag design of Anqi CMS aims to provide such convenience, allowing website operators to focus more on the presentation effect of content.
+In this way, we not only obtained the first image, but also flexibly applied it to different display needs, greatly enhancing the diversity and maintainability of the website content.The template tag design of AnQi CMS aims to provide such convenience, allowing website operators to focus more on the presentation effect of content.

-Question: If I need to get the third image instead of the first one, how should I modify the code?
+Ask: If I need to get the third picture instead of the first one, how should I modify the code?

-Question: Does this method apply to the group photos on article or product detail pages?
+Ask: Does this method apply to the group image on the article or product detail page?